AnyumbaKE/alx-zero_day/0x03-git/README.md

 Quiz questions
 Great!
 You've completed the quiz successfully!
 Keep going!
 (Show quiz) Tasks
-0. Create and setup your Git and GitHub account mandatory
+### 0. Create and setup your Git and GitHub account

 Score: 100.0% (Checks completed: 100.0%)
 Step 0 - Create an account on GitHub [if you do not have one already] You will need a GitHub account for all your projects at ALX.
 If you do not already have a github.com account, you can create an account for free here